ThePieBaker90/On-The-Rim/Mechanics/Weapon Information/Brace.md

 ## The Braced Condition
 - Recoil is reduced by 2
-  - In the case of two-handed being used with one hand, this effect is applied after the recoil is doubled (to prevent an effective -4 to recoil)
+  - Notably: in the case of two-handed being used with one hand, this effect is applied after the recoil is doubled (to prevent an effective -4 to recoil)
 - Negates one level of [WIP, that innacuracy thing](WIP)
 - Weapons, abilitied, etc. may specify additional effects of being Braced.
 For example, some particularly heavy weapons may require bracing to use.